- History of IU Health Methodist Hospital

 - Volunteer Opportunities

 Indiana University Health Methodist Hospital maintains its position as a national and regional healthcare leader through its commitment to excellence, accessibility and preeminence.
-IU Health Methodist Hospital was recognized in 2007, 2008, 2009 and 2010 as the top ranked hospital in the country for quality and safety by University Health Consortium and has been ranked among the top 50 national programs in U.S.News & World Report's "America's Best Hospitals."
+IU Health Methodist Hospital was recognized in 2007, 2008, 2009 and 2010 as the top ranked hospital in the country for quality and safety by University Health Consortium and has been ranked among the top programs in the U.S.News & World Report's "Americas Best Hospitals".
 IU Health Methodist Hospital has also been designated as a Magnet Hospital, recognizing excellence in nursing services and high-quality clinical outcomes for patients.

 IU Health Methodist Hospital helps to lead the way in community benefit initiatives to address the needs of those we serve.
 A substantial piece of community benefit is providing excellent care to patients, regardless of their ability to pay.
 In 2009, IU Health Methodist Hospital, together with the IU Health hospitals around the state provided over 94 million dollars in financial assistance to patients statewide.